Author: Kate Novak and Jeff Grubb

 Self-sacrifice is the clear theme here.
 One character dies for something they believe in.
 Finder has to grow past his selfishness and learn the concepts of self-sacrifice and compassion to achieve his destiny and save the day.
 That actually works pretty well; Finder is the most complex character in the book, and his character growth is fun to watch.

 It’s a somewhat darker book than the previous two, tone-wise.
 Between the creepy mind control, Finder’s oblivious amorality, and a mad god torturing and slowly genociding an entire town of creatures, it feels more grim and less heroic.
 I don’t think that makes it a better book, though.
 The dark elements are central to the plot, which is good.
 But the humour and sentiment which made the characters so compelling in the previous novels are much rarer here, so it doesn’t feel like the book gives you enough reasons to care about the darkness.

 There are far too many protagonists all competing for the reader’s attention — Alias, Akabar, Dragonbait, Zhara, Finder, Olive, Coral, and Grypht — and you can really feel how it sucks the life out of the novel.
 Both of the previous books focused on one or two main protagonists, occasionally cutting away to the satellite characters for specific scenes.
-This made for excellent character work; you got to spend a long time with each main character and get to know them as a person.
+This made for excellent character work because you got to spend a long time with each main character and get to know them as a person.
 But here the point of view is constantly cutting between many different characters, none of whom get the same degree of care or attention which the previous protagonists enjoyed.